There are two kinds of admissions to Slade.

 This will detail exactly what to do next with regards on how to accept the place at Slade, or if you wish to decline the offer.
 Please do not send in your acceptance or refusal notification until you have received and read our welcome email.

-If you applied for Slade, but have not been offered a place with us:
+If you chose Slade and have not been offered a place with us on National Offer Day: